Baederwood Stadium 4

 3 people favorited this theater

-General Cinema Corporation opened this theater as the Cinema, a single screen theater in the 1960’s at the Baederwood Shopping Plaza at Route 611 and The Fairway in Jenkintown, a suburb north of Philadelphia in Montgomery County.
+General Cinema Corporation opened this theater as the Cinema, a single screen theater in November 1965.
+Located at the Baederwood Shopping Plaza at Route 611 and The Fairway in Jenkintown, a suburb north of Philadelphia in Montgomery County.
 The shopping plaza was a suburban strip mall with a large parking lot.

 A large two story lobby with soaring glass walls greeted patrons.
 After the entrance, but before the main lobby space, was a vestibule with an enclosed ticket sales counter on the left.
 All seating in the auditorium was on one floor.
 Reportedly, a curtain was never used before the movie screen.

 The Cinema was twinned in 1972, by dividing the auditorium down the middle with a wall.
 The seats had previously been set so views would focus on the center of the screen, but they were not adjusted, so some sightlines were awkward.
 Each auditorium had 500 seats and decently sized screens, at least 30 feet wide for scope movies.
-GCC continued to operate the Cinema 1 and 2 until at least 1983.
-Eventually, the Sameric Corp. of Philadelphia took over operation.
+GCC continued to operate the Cinema 1 and 2 until at least 1983 when the Sameric Corp. of Philadelphia took over operation.
 After buying the Sameric Corp. theaters in 1988, United Artists operated the theater.